Donald Trump's next 100 days

 Trump geared up for the next chapter of his presidency on Saturday night, surrounding himself with adoring supporters in Pennsylvania, and conjuring up the spirit and fury of his 2016 election campaign, by bashing Washington elites and the media.

 "Their priorities are not my priorities and not your priorities," Trump told the crowd in Harrisburg.
-"If the media's job is to be honest and tell the truth, the media deserves a very, very big fat failing grade."
+"If the media's job is to be honest and tell the truth, the media deserves a very, very big, fat, failing grade."

 The remarks were a clear sign that the President intends to leverage the support of his loyal political base against the Washington establishment in an effort to kickstart his stalled agenda.
 There does not seem to be any imminent plan being developed to reach out to his critics and broaden his appeal.